We Need YOU!

 UXPA depends on volunteers from around the world to support our mission.
 No matter what your skills or experience level, there are ways that you can contribute to the UXPA community.
 In doing so you will:

 - Gain insight into the UX profession

-- Receive mentorship from some of the most experienced UX practitioners in the world.
+- Receive mentorship from some of the most experienced UX practitioners in the world

 - Translating existing content (e.g., tweets, Facebook posts, article abstracts, newsletter) into other languages

-- Representing/promoting UXPA in Brazil
+- Representing/promoting UXPA around the world

 - Posting content to Facebook, Twitter, and/or LinkedIn and list serves

 - Working with UXPA chapters to collect content and event info to share on UXPA International avenues

 - Coordinating publication materials for members (e.g., poster)